Related Links

 Join our team of friendly and dedicated staff members!

 The office of Residential Life employs people for a wide assortment of jobs.
-With 34 Resident Assistants, several office assistants, and a handful of summer conference workers, it is one of the largest departments on campus in regards to student employment.
-Additionally, there is one full-time administrative assistant and four full-time professional staff members.
+With thirty two Resident Assistants and six Head Resident Assistants, several office and building assistants, and a handful of summer conference workers, it is one of the largest departments on campus in regards to student employment.
+Additionally, there is one full-time Operations Coordinator and three full-time live in professional Residence Life Coordinators.
+The Director of Housing is also a full-time live in professional staff.

 The structure of the department of Residential Life and the Student Affairs division is designed to provide a support and resource system for every member of the community.